mmcnulty88/CSC842/Module4/README.md

 ## Requirements:

 - The image being inserted must be a jpeg.
-- There must be at least one image in the document to work
+- There must be at least one image in the document to modify if using the image flag.

 ## Usage: